 Miller, Matt ’86 – Civilian and military veteran of Afghanistan and Iraq.
 Served as a Public Affairs Officer in the U.S. Naval Reserves.
 Former White House Advisor to the Veterans Administration.
 Currently chief of staff for a member of Congress.

 Pizzi, Becca ’02 – first American woman to complete seven marathons on seven continents in seven days.

 Potts, Erwin ’52 – Served as President and CEO of the McClatchy Company, the second largest newspaper company in the U.S., on the national boards of the Newspaper Advertising Bureau and the Newspaper Association of America.

-Price, David ’59 – U.S Congressman since 1986, recognized leader in foreign policy, ranking Democrat on the Democracy Assistance Commission, which he initiated to support new democracies around the world.
+Price, David ’59 – U.S Congressman from 1987–1995 and 1997–2023, recognized leader in foreign policy, ranking Democrat on the Democracy Assistance Commission, which he initiated to support new democracies around the world.

 Thornburg, Lacey ’50 – Former Attorney General of North Carolina, appointed by President Bill Clinton to be United States District Court Judge, based in Asheville.

 Charles Trammell ’59 – Founder and president of Retirement Companies of America